Campus Maps & Phone Directory

-Click on the marker to get driving directions to and from Pierce College.
+Click on the marker to get driving directions to and from Los Angeles Pierce College (LAPC).

-To search for an individual, place their name into the search engine field and select the ”People Search“ button to the right.
+To search for an individual, place their name into the search engine field and select the "People Search" button.
 Their name will be revealed with all associated data regarding that individual.
 If the individual has a listed website their name will be an active link to provide further information regarding that individual.
 If that individual does not have a listed website their name will not be an active link.People Search

 Los Angeles Pierce College